it516dev/week2-html-css-project/SECURITY.md

 });
 ```

-Prisma automatically parameterizes database queries, reducing the risk of SQL Injection attacks that could occur if malicious input were concatenated into raw SQL statements.
-User input is also validated before being stored in the database.
+Prisma automatically parameterizes all queries, preventing SQL injection vulnerabilities that could occur if malicious input were injected into raw SQL statements.
+No unsafe raw SQL methods (such as `queryRawUnsafe`) are used in the application.
+Additionally, user input is validated before being persisted to the database, further reducing injection risk.

 ---

-# Summary
+## Summary

-The project implements two important OWASP security mitigations:
+The project implements two OWASP Top 10 security mitigations:

-* **Broken Access Control Prevention** through authenticated access to protected pages using Auth.js.
+* **A01 Broken Access Control** through server-side authentication checks using Auth.js to restrict access to protected routes.
-* **Injection Prevention** through the use of Prisma ORM and server-side input validation before database operations.
+* **A03 Injection** through Prisma ORM parameterized queries and avoidance of unsafe SQL execution patterns.

-These measures improve the confidentiality and integrity of the application while following secure web development practices.
+These measures strengthen the confidentiality and integrity of the application and follow modern secure web development best practices.